realA10001986/Time-Circuits-Display/AddOns.md

 ## Speedometer

-Despite CircuitSetup offering a really good and [screen-accurate Speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/), you might want to make your own.
+Despite CircuitSetup offering a really good and [screen-accurate speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/), you might want to make your own.

 | [![Watch the video](https://img.youtube.com/vi/opAZugb_W1Q/0.jpg)](https://youtu.be/opAZugb_W1Q) |
 |:--:|
 | Click to watch the video |

-The speedo display shown in this video is based on a fairly well-designed stand-alone replica I purchased on ebay.
+The speedo shown in this video is based on a fairly well-designed stand-alone replica I purchased on ebay.
 I removed the electronics inside and wired the LED segments to an Adafruit i2c backpack (from the Adafruit 878 product) and connected it to the TCD.
-Yes, it is really that simple.

 What you need is a box, the LED segment displays and a HT16K33-based PCB that allows accessing the LED displays via i2c (address 0x70).
 There are various readily available LED segment displays with suitable i2c break-outs from Adafruit and Seeed (Grove) that can be used as a basis: